Baltimore County Department of Health

 The STEPS Program provides comprehensive evaluation and assists with care plans for individuals requiring long term care.
 These evaluations are conducted to determine whether community-based services could appropriately substitute for nursing facility care.

-A. By making a referral to Adult Evaluation & Review Services (AERS) at 410-887-2754, we can make a home visit, do an assessment, and access services from the community according to need.
+A. By making a referral to Adult Evaluation and Review Services (AERS) at 410-887-2754, we can make a home visit, do an assessment, and access services from the community according to need.

 A. Call Home Health at 410-887-2725 and discuss your needs with an intake supervisor.